Wildlife Hospital F.A.Q.s

 If you find an injured adult deer, please call the BC Conservation Service at 1-877-952-7277 so that the animal may be assessed by a Conservation Officer and humanely euthanized if necessary.

-We have three full-time veterinary staff at the MARS Wildlife Hospital who supervise animal care and hospital operations.
-Each year, we also apply for the federal Canada Summer Jobs grant which allows us to hire additional staff for the season.
-Our team mainly consists of a diverse group of dedicated volunteers who do everything from washing kennels to data entry!
+We have three full-time professional wildlife rehabilitators at the MARS Wildlife Hospital who supervise animal care and hospital operations.
+Each year, we also apply for the federal Canada Summer Jobs grant which can allow us to hire additional staff for the season.
+Our team mainly consists of a diverse group of dedicated volunteers and work experience students who do everything from washing kennels to data entry!

 Can I volunteer at the Wildlife Hospital?

 We do not have vets on staff at MARS, but we work with local vet clinics to provide advanced medical care to our wildlife patients.
-These include Campbell River Veterinary Hospital, Raintree Veterinary Hospital, Country Animal Hospital, and Tsolum Mobile Veterinary Health.
+These include Campbell River Vet and Country Animal Hospital.
 We are very grateful for their services and expertise, which are often donated!

 How do I get an update on an animal that was admitted to the MARS Wildlife Hospital?